-This post has been updated throughout the summer to show you how our flowers have literally blossomed!
+This post was updated throughout last summer to show you how our flowers have literally blossomed!

 I just love spring flowers but I don’t have a green thumb.

 You see . . .
 I am a “wannabe” master gardener. 👩🌾 🌻 I struggle to keep plants and flowers alive. 😩⠀This is when I really miss my Dad.
-He became a certified master gardener in his 70s.
+He became a certified master gardener late in life.
 He and my grandmother had green thumbs. 🌿

 We discovered these flowers last summer which not only survived but thrived . . . even in the sweltering heat of Alabama!